The CREATES Act Helps Tackle Prescription Drug Costs

 Some brand-name pharmaceutical corporations misuse patient-safety protections to block generic competition and keep their drug prices high.
 These corporations block access to samples that generic manufacturers need to conduct the necessary testing for bringing a generic drug to market.
 We all the bear the burden of the unnecessary higher costs that such anti-competitive tactics produce.
 The CREATES Act would curtail these abuses and bring much needed relief to patients and consumers.

 The CREATES Act is Bipartisan and Supported by a Diverse Array of Stakeholders

 Lowering the price of prescription drugs is one of the top priorities of health care consumers, regardless of political party, and a majority of Democrats and Republicans support taking bold action to do so.
 Support for the CREATES Act is similarly broad-based.
 Not only is it supported by consumer groups, but it also has the support of health care providers and insurers, employers and unions.
 And it’s co-sponsored by a broad bi-partisan spectrum of members of Congress including both Senator Tammy Baldwin (D-WI) and Senator Ted Cruz (R-TX).

-This week’s omnibus government funding bill is likely the last chance for the CREATES Act to pass Congress this year.
+Drug prices are too high and Congress has the ability to change that.
 Now is the time for Congress to step up and protect consumers from sky-high prescription drug prices by passing the CREATES Act.